lscuquejo/Questions-And-Answers/README.md

 Polymorphism is an OOP concept that makes Classes have different functionality while sharing the a Common interface (Interface, or Abstract Classes)

+13:What is an associative array?

+A: an associative array is and array that has all the keys named or setted.

+14: